zamboni-lab/SLAW/README.md

 ### This repository contains the current stable version (1.0.0)**

-The latest development version can be found on adelabriere/slaw:dev.
-It notably includes a fix for low memory/processor settings.
+The latest development version can be found on https://github.com/adelabriere/slaw:dev.

 ## Installation